temporalio/edu-errstrat-java-code/exercises/handling-errors/README.md

    ```
 2. In one terminal, run `mvn clean compile` to install packages.

-## Part A: Throw an `ApplicationFailure` to fail an Activity
+## Part A: Throw a non-retryable `ApplicationFailure` to fail an Activity

-In this part of the exercise, you will throw an Application Failure that will
+In this part of the exercise, you will throw a non-retryable Application Failure
-fail your Activities.
+that will fail your Activities.

 Application Failures are used to communicate application-specific failures in
 Workflows and Activities.
 In Activities, throwing an `ApplicationFailure` will
 cause the Activity to fail.
+However, this unless this Activity is specified as
+non-retryable, it will retry according to the Retry Policy.
+To have an Activity
+fail when an `ApplicationFailure` is thrown, set it as non-retryable.
+Any other
-Any other exception that is raised in Java is automatically
+exception that is raised in Java is automatically converted to an `ActivityFailure`
-converted to an `ActivityFailure` upon being thrown.
+upon being thrown.

 1. Start by reviewing the `PizzaActivities.java` file, familiarizing yourself with
    the Activity method declarations.